-- 1. conferring with the charged student about policy and process. - 2. providing a copy of the citation form to the charged student by electronic mail to their active CSU address. - 3. forwarding copies of the signed citation form to the appropriate faculty/staff member(s) (if any involved). - 4. meeting with the Chair of the College of Pharmacy Professionalism Committee to discuss a potential case. - 5. ensuring that all correspondence regarding the case becomes a part of the student's educational record unless the charge is found to be groundless upon appeal (or dismissed during professionalism committee proceedings).
+- 1. conferring with the charged student about policy and process. - 2. providing a copy of the citation form to the charged student by electronic mail to their active CSU email address. - 3. forwarding copies of the signed citation form to the appropriate faculty/staff member(s) (if any involved). - 4. meeting with the Chair of the Professionalism Committee to discuss a potential case. - 5. ensuring that all correspondence regarding the case becomes a part of the student's educational record unless the charge is found to be groundless upon appeal (or dismissed during professionalism committee proceedings).

-College of Pharmacy Professionalism Committee Rights and Responsibilities
+Professionalism Committee Rights and Responsibilities

-The College of Pharmacy Professionalism Committee has the right to:
+The Pharmacy Professionalism Committee has the right to: